mosra/m.css/documentation/test_python/content/docs.rst

     This one has a detailed block without any summary.

+.. py:function:: content.Class.method_param_docs
+    :param a: The first parameter
+    :param b: The second parameter

+    The ``self`` isn't documented and thus also not included in the list.

 .. py:property:: content.Class.a_property
     :summary: This overwrites the docstring for ``content.Class.a_property``, but doesn't add any detailed block.